 The interior of the nave was covered with a wooden ceiling, and in the chancel, a cross vault was used, flowing onto the shafts, equipped with chalice capitals and flat bases.
 Its ribs were fastened with a boss decorated with a relief.
 In the western part of the nave, there was originally a gallery, illuminated from the west, before the tower was built, with a quatrefoil oculus.
 Both main parts of the church are connected by a pointed arcade with impost cornices.

 St. Stanislaus’ Church can be proud today of the original spatial arrangement enriched with a Gothic tower and many medieval architectural details.
 The richly decorated southern portal is especially valuable.
 On both sides there are two Romanesque stone lions from the 12th century, most probably from the Augustinian abbey in Ślęża.
-From the other pair of lions, only one has survived, hidden under a roof truss of an early modern porch, the construction of which unfortunately led to the destruction of the archivolt and shafts.
+From the other pair of lions, only one has survived, hidden under a roof truss of an early modern porch, the construction of which unfortunately led to the destruction of the archivolt and shafts of the portal.
 Although the gallery has not survived inside, the corbels are still visible.
+In addition, the vault with the boss in the chancel has survived, a portal leading from the chancel to the sacristy, and a two-light, semicircular opening, reset into the northern wall.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.